oschvr/oschvr/README.md

 ### More about me 👇

-- I'm currently learning Go, Terraform, Kubernetes, the ways of the DevOps / Cloud Architect and more on AWS. 🌱
+- I'm currently learning Python & GCP 🌱
 - Ask me about 🤔

 	- **Web Development**